MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/ns-cfgmgr32-busnumber_des.md

 #### For a resource requirements list:

-The number of elements in the <a href="https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-busnumber_range_s">BUSNUMBER_RANGE</a> array that is included in the <a href="https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-busnumber_resource_s">BUSNUMBER_RESOURCE</a> structure.
+The number of elements in the [BUSNUMBER_RANGE](https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-busnumber_range)a> array that is included in the [BUSNUMBER_RESOURCE](https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-busnumber_resource)a> structure.

 ### -field BUSD_Type